 5 Thomas Krause, Johannes; Trappe.
 Die Reise unserer Gene: Eine Geschichte über uns und unsere Vorfahren.
-Ullstein Buchverlag, Berlin, 5th edition, 2019 an actor story also for training and learning.
+Ullstein Buchverlag, Berlin, 5th edition, 2019

 AUTOMATIC VERIFICATION (AV): If one takes the actor story as a graph one can use it within an automatic verification setting too.6 This allows the analysis of very big and complex cases in a purely automatic and fast way.
 While normal simulations can reach quickly the timely limits of the performance of human users, an automatic verification can work without a human person interrupting the process and can search the complete search space for a given level of computation to find all possible answers.
 This feature - here called the Greek oracle function (GOF) - can probably become the most important feature for all practical applications .